adam-crowther/microservice-starter/docs/DATABASE.md

 - The `ReplicatedJpaEntity` includes the `EventId` attributes, which are taken from the Kafka event: partition and offset.
 - The `EventId` is used to recognise event ordering errors and implement idempotent event processing.

+# Relational Database Constraints

+- We use the JPA annotations `@OneToMany`, `@OneToOne` and `@ManyToOne` to model relationships between our JPA entities.
+- We do this to make use of database constraints as much as possible.
+- We will require very good arguments to allow modelling of related entity IDs without constraints.
+- We also use `"nullable = false"` and other constraints as much as possible, to allow the database to do its job and guarantee data consistency for us.

 # Optimistic Locking